Icenium/bond-content/layout-and-navigation/lesson-3.md

 <hr data-action="start" />

-As you've worked through this tutorial so far, you may have noticed that Kendo UI provides some nice built-in transitions between views and when open and closing the Drawer menu.
+As you've worked through this tutorial so far, you may have noticed that Kendo UI provides some nice built-in transitions between views as well as for the Drawer menu.

 #### Action